Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Given that this module contains larger submodules than previous stages and has a broad range of acceptable inputs and outputs, I plan to leave the verification of this module to the top-level tests of the design.
 This strategy allows for functional testing of the **decode** Stage while minimizing the time spent on ensuring that the structural components instantiated within it interact correctly at just the stage abstraction level.
 Since the components themselves have already been validated, any issues that arise are more likely due to interactions with other modules, making top-level testing a more effective approach.

+### **Execute Stage (October 1st):**
+In this pipeline stage, I have integrated the branch decoder within the module for the same reasons I included the control unit in the **decode** stage.
+This design choice helps maintain a coherent flow and minimizes the complexity of managing multiple modules across different stages.

+The module primarily serves as an instantiation point for the relevant components, ensuring that the proper signals are connected correctly to facilitate the execution of instructions.

+**Testing:**

+Similar to the **decode** stage, I have opted to defer the testing of this module to the top-level tests of the design.
+Since this module is essentially a structural combination of already verified components, it makes more sense to focus on the overall functionality of the system rather than on unit tests for this particular module.
+This approach minimizes the time spent on verification while still ensuring that the entire system operates as intended, allowing for a more efficient development process.

+### **Memory Stage (October 1st):**
+This pipeline stage contains only the data memory and the reduction unit for modulating data width.
+This module consists solely of the instantiation of these two components, ensuring that the proper signals are connected correctly to facilitate the execution of instructions.

+**Testing:**

+While it is certainly possible to create a testbench for this stage due to its relative simplicity, I believe that it is not necessary.
+The internal components have both been verified, and the only activity within the module occurs between these two components.
+Therefore, I will leave the verification of this component to be confirmed through the successful verification of the top-level module.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**